 Pediatric Skin Infection Treatment Specialist Q&A

 Children can come into contact with a variety of sources that can cause a skin infection to develop.
 Our pediatric doctor at Columbia Clinic Urgent Care can recognize different skin infections in kids and provide the right diagnosis and treatment.
 For more information call us or visit us online to book an appointment.
-We have Convenient Locations To Serve You at 82nd Ave, Mall 205, Division St, Tigard and Clackamas.
+We have Convenient Locations To Serve You at 82nd Ave, Mall 205 and Tigard.